estebanthi/mindtopia/src/site/notes/10 Wiki/12 Notes/Average True Range - 20230128055301.md

 The ATR is typically plotted as a line on a chart, and its value is given in the same units as the price of the financial instrument being analyzed.
 A higher ATR value indicates higher [[100 Zettelkasten/Volatility\|Volatility]], while a lower ATR value indicates lower [[100 Zettelkasten/Volatility\|Volatility]].

-The ATR can be used in different ways, such as to set stop-loss and profit-taking levels, to identify potential [[100 Zettelkasten/Breakout\|Breakouts]], and to confirm trends.
+The ATR can be used in different ways, such as to set stop-loss and profit-taking levels, to identify potential [[Breakout\|Breakouts]], and to confirm trends.

 ###### META